-Students in the 5D and SD programs will be assigned to the laboratory which they were assigned in the master's program.
+Students in the 5D and SD programs will be assigned to the laboratory to which they were assigned in the master's program.
 The 3D program students will be assigned upon enrollment to the laboratory after consultation with the proposed supervisor prior to enrollment.

-Also, new students will be asked to confirm the pursuing type of degree at matriculation.
+Also, new students will be asked to confirm the pursuing type of degree at the time of enrollment.
 Change of the degree type after the enrollment can be granted by notifying Kyoumu of that by March in the first year before submitting a research proposal.